 Kokopelli, is all about active ventures, simple pleasures.
 But, with some quirky self-catering options and rather special added extras, we're much, much more than just camping.
 You'll find us tucked away in the foothills of the Majella of south-central Italy - a raw wilderness and the perfect playground for hiking, biking, climbing & chillin.
-Beach bums won't be spoilt for choice either as the beautiful Adriatic Coastline is only a short drive down the valley.
+Beach bums will be spoilt for choice too, as the beautiful Adriatic Coastline is only a short drive down the valley.

 We should do this falling out thing more often.
 9.15am KP woke me up with a cup of tea!
 It wasn't the tea that amazed me (he's quite a sweety like that), but me still being asleep half way through the morning.
 For a 5.30am riser that was amazing indeed.